nmalthouse/mcbot/readme.md

 Linux only because of epoll() usage, can easily be changed

 ## Running:
+        # make sure you have the following libraries installed system-wide:
+        # libepoxy
+        # sdl2
+        # freetype
+        #
+        # Setup a 1.19.3 Minecraft server with the following set in server.properties
+        # online-mode=false
+        # network-compression-threshold=-1
         git submodule update --init --recursive
         zig build run